Oerlikon 20 mm cannon: World War II

 Just a few weeks before the fall of France, the Oerlikon factory approved manufacture of their gun in the United Kingdom, under licence.
 The Royal Navy managed to smuggle out the necessary drawings and documents from Zürich.
 The production of the first British-made Oerlikon guns started in Ruislip, London, at the end of 1940.
 The first guns were delivered to the Royal Navy in March or April, 1941.
 The RAF Regiment made extensive use of Oerlikon guns in the anti-aircraft role.
 These were the principal armament for its light anti-aircraft squadrons in North Africa, the Middle East, Italy, and north western Europe, until the introduction of the Bofors 40/L60 40 mm gun from 1943, although many squadrons retained a mix of guns until the end of World War 2.
 Squadrons in the Far East were equipped exclusively with Oerlikons.

 The Oerlikon gun was installed aboard United States Navy ships from 1942, replacing the M2 Browning machine gun, which lacked range and firepower, and largely superseding the 1.1"/75 caliber gun, which was heavier and had less mechanical reliability.
 It became famous in the naval anti-aircraft role, providing an effective defense at short ranges (in practice up to 1.5 km) at which heavier guns had difficulty tracking a target.
 The gun was eventually abandoned as a major anti-air weapon due to its lack of stopping power against heavy aircraft and against Japanese kamikaze attacks during the Pacific War.
 It was largely superseded by the Bofors 40 mm gun and the 3"/50 Mark 22 gun.
 It provided a useful increase in firepower over the .50 cal machine gun when adapted and fitted to some aircraft.
 However, it had some problems with jamming in the ammunition feed.

 The Royal Canadian Navy popularised the use of the Oerlikon gun as an anti-ship and anti-submarine gun – while it was not effective against the armour of most larger ships, it was used extensively and effectively against U-boats, and on the decks of larger ships.
 A handful of corvettes were fitted with the weapon toward the end of the war, but it appeared more commonly on frigates and destroyers at the time.

 The Oerlikon was also used as the basis for the Polsten gun, designed by Polish engineers in exile in the United Kingdom.
-The gun went into service in 1944, and was used well into the 1950s, among other uses, on Cromwell tanks and early model Centurion tanks.
+The gun went into service in 1944, and was used well into the 1950s, among other uses, on Centaur tanks and early model Centurion tanks.